-Researching available biomass feedstocks to use as Anaerobic Digestion Biomass is the starting-point for designing all anaerobic digestion plants.
-At this point it is useful to make the point that there are far more categories of biomass which are suitable for use as an anaerobic digestion biomass feedstock, than just the traditional textbooks would have you believe.
+At this point, it is useful to make the point that there are far more categories of biomass that are suitable for use as an anaerobic digestion biomass feedstock than just the traditional textbooks would have you believe.

-An idea of the huge scope in the available categories of suitable anaerobic digestion biomass, can be see below.
-The following table of biomass resource categories, is from a US report entitled, “Biomass As Feedstock For A Bioenergy and Bioproducts Industry: The Technical Feasibility Of A Billion-Ton Annual Supply”.
+The following table of biomass resource categories is taken from a US report entitled, “Biomass As Feedstock For A Bioenergy and Bioproducts Industry: The Technical Feasibility Of A Billion-Ton Annual Supply”.
+It lists a wide variety of untapped biomass sources, not including the crop wastes that are just starting to be digested, in the following categories:

-From that graphic above you will see that biomass is a largely untapped resource, with a great deal of potential for the future development of anaerobic digestion.
+From that graphic above, you will see that biomass is a largely untapped resource with a great deal of potential for the future development of anaerobic digestion.

-Yet anaerobic digestion plants only use 2.4 million tonnes of food waste, and approximately 2 million tonnes of manure.
+Yet anaerobic digestion plants only use 2.4 million tonnes of food waste and approximately 2 million tonnes of manure.

 “UK Grass Verge Cuttings – If Collected Nationwide Would Provide an Extra Grassland Area the Size of Essex”

-Dr Nick Cheffins, Managing Director of Peakhill Associates, provided a presentation at the above ADBA event during which he likened the national roadside grass verge biomass resource to an additional productive area the size of Essex, if just 50% of the UK's verge mowings were collected.
+Dr. Nick Cheffins, Managing Director of Peakhill Associates, provided a presentation at the above ADBA event, during which he likened the national roadside grass verge biomass resource to an additional productive area the size of Essex if just 50% of the UK's verge mowings were collected.

-Imagine the huge additional biomass bioresource that the nation's road verge's would provide if all were mown, and the cuttings were collected and digested.
+Imagine the huge additional biomass bioresource that the nation's road verges would provide if all were mown and the cuttings were collected and digested.

-For many species in large areas of the county these original local plants are only to be found in grass verges that are mown after the seeds have set each year, with the cuttings removed.
-Unlike some European countries cuttings removal is not a legal requirement when the Council cuts the verges.
+For many species in large areas of the county, these original local plants are only to be found in grass verges that are mown after the seeds have set each year, with the cuttings removed.
+Unlike some European countries, cuttings removal is not a legal requirement when the Council cuts the verges.

 Lincolnshire Grass Cuttings Used to Produce Electricity

-Lincolnshire County Council is using a special machine to cut and collect grass cuttings ready for anaerobic digestion.
+Lincolnshire County Council is using a special machine to cut and collect grass cuttings, ready for anaerobic digestion.
 Delegates from councils across the country have been to see how this pilot scheme works.
-The scheme is monitoring biogas yields, biodiversity impacts and the costs of harvesting grass in this way.
+The scheme is monitoring biogas yields, biodiversity impacts, and the costs of harvesting grass in this way.

-The cuttings are taken to a biomass plant at Scrivelsby near Horncastle and used as fuel.
+The cuttings are taken to a biomass plant at Scrivelsby, near Horncastle, and used as fuel.

-Ultimately if the pilot scheme is successful the council could get up to 10 of these machines.
+Ultimately, if the pilot scheme is successful, the council could get up to 10 of these machines.
 The council has about 4,000 miles of grass verge to maintain.

 Dr Nick Cheffins, who helps oversee the trial, said: